 There will be two to three rehearsals for each concert: two on a Saturday (morning and afternoon) with the possibility of a sectional rehearsal on the Friday evening prior.
 Saturday evenings will be free.
 We strongly recommend that ADO musicians travelling from interstate arrive on the Thursday evening or Friday morning if at all possible.

 Where are the Concerts Done?

-The Orchestra’s Executive team has made a decision to again do concerts from Melbourne in 2019.
+The Orchestra’s Executive team has made a decision to again do concerts from Melbourne in 2020.
 We use several different performance venues based on their availability for our preferred concert dates.
-Also, the ADO is, inherently, a national-based player orchestra and not a state-based ensemble but has its administrative offices located in Victoria.

 Why do we Offer Pay-Per-View Concerts in Addition to Live Concert Events?